Atlanta Car Accident Lawyers

 Other types of accidents, such as T-bone collisions and rollover accidents, occur from time to time.
 Speak with an Atlanta car accident lawyer for more information.

 Let Us Handle Your Claim While You Focus on Recovery

 Over the years, our highly experienced Atlanta car accident lawyers have recovered tens of millions of dollars for our clients.
 We can handle settlement negotiations, the filing of claims and motions with the court, and even courtroom trials (if it comes to that, which it usually doesn’t).
 Ultimately, every major decision in the case is yours and yours alone to make.
 Let our trusted Atlanta auto accident attorneys handle the hassle while you focus on regaining your health.

 Ultimately, what matters is not brilliant legal analysis or eloquent arguments.
 What matters is how much money you are awarded at the end of the process.
-At T. Madden & Associates, P.C., our highly-skilled Atlanta car accident attorneys have the track record to back up our reputation as one of the best personal injury law firms in Atlanta.
+At T. Madden & Associates, P.C., our highly-skilled Atlanta car accident attorneys have the track record to back up our reputation as one of the best personal injury law firms in Atlanta, GA.
 The following is a very abbreviated listing of some of our case results:

 - $3.25 million for a trucking accident;